MFlisar/github-docs/docs/libraries/lumberjack.md

 ???+ code "Filtering Logs"

+    === "Lumberjack Version"

         ```kotlin
-    // for the lumberjack implementation you can provide a custom filter for each logging implementation
-    // => you get ALL data of the log to decide if you want to filter it out (classname, filename, line, log message, level, exception, ...)
-    // => simple provide a `LumberjackFilter` instance when instantiating the loggers
-    // definition of the interface looks like following:
         // typealias LumberjackFilter = (level: Level, tag: String?, time: Long, fileName: String, className: String, methodName: String, line: Int, msg: String?, throwable: Throwable?) -> Boolean
         val filter = object : LumberjackFilter {
             override fun invoke( level: Level, tag: String?, time: Long,fileName: String,className: String,methodName: String,line: Int,msg: String?,throwable: Throwable?): Boolean {
                 // decide if you want to log this message...
                 return true
             }
         }
+        // the filter can then be attached to any logger implementation
         val consoleLogger = ConsoleLogger(filter = filter)
         val fileLogger = FileLogger(filter = filter)

-    // for the timber implementation you can't filter such granualary, just by tag and package name
+        ```

+    === "Timber Version"

+        !!! info-primary "Lumberjack Version"

+            The lumberjack implementation allows you more granular filter options as well as a custom filter for each logger implementation!

+        ```kotlin
         TimberLogger.filter = object: IFilter {
             override fun isTagEnabled(baseTree: BaseTree, tag: String): Boolean {
                 // decide if you want to log this tag on this tree...
                 return true
             }
             override fun isPackageNameEnabled(packageName: String): Boolean {
                 // decide if you want to log if the log comes from a class within the provided package name
                 return true
             }
         }
         ```

 ???+ code "Other settings"